 Since you’ll be graduating from a U.S. PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), you may now take the Physician Assistant National Certification Exam (PANCE).
 After you pass the PANCE, the NCCPA will issue your certification (PA-C), which is valid for approximately two years.

 As a PA school graduate, you will have six years and six attempts to take the PANCE and become certified.
 You may take the exam up to a maximum of six times within the six years following your graduation.
 If you fail the exam after six attempts, or if you don’t take and pass the exam before your six-year window has lapsed, you will no longer be eligible to take it.

 After that, the only way to become eligible to retake the PANCE is to re-enroll and complete another full PA program at an accredited PA school.
 Let’s be honest: no one who’s already completed PA school wants to go through the journey once more.
 To avoid that fate, we highly recommend trying out our new PANCE | PANRE online learning tool to prepare for the exam so you can pass the certification exam with flying colors on your first try.

 The following are the requirements to register for the PANCE:

 - Submit an application and make a $500 payment in advance to the NCCPA

-- Apply to take the PANCE only within 90 days of the date all requirements for graduation are completed (as determined by your program)
+- Apply to take the PANCE only within 90 days of the date you have completed all requirements for graduation

-- Schedule your exam anytime (depending on testing center availability) within the 180-day timeframe established for you based on your expected graduation date and the successful submission of all required materials to the NCCPA
+- Schedule your exam anytime within the timeframe established for you based on your expected graduation date and after you have submitted all required materials

-The following additional resources will give you an even deeper understanding of the PANCE exam and the NCCPA’s requirements for you as you prepare to transition from PA student to certified, practicing PA, so feel free to explore them at your convenience.
+The following additional resources will give you an even deeper understanding of the PANCE and the NCCPA’s requirements for you as you prepare to transition from PA student to certified practicing PA, so feel free to explore them at your convenience.